-- 7.38 For the purposes of this permitted disclosure, an outsourced service provider is a person to whom an accredited data recipient discloses46 CDR data under a CDR outsourcing arrangement.47 - 7.39 If the disclosure is proposed to be made to an overseas outsourced service provider, Privacy Safeguard 8 will apply in addition to Privacy Safeguard 7 (see Chapter 8 (Privacy Safeguard 8)). - 7.40 For further information, see Chapter B (Key Concepts), 'Outsourced service providers'.
-For further guidance regarding an accredited data recipient's obligations in relation to outsourced service providers, see Chapter 6 (Privacy Safeguard 6).
+- provide the information required by paragraph 4.11(3)(f) of the CDR Rules to the consumer at the time of seeking the consumer's consent to collect and use the consumer's CDR data, and - include certain information about OSPs in its CDR policy.49 - 7.38 An accredited data recipient who discloses CDR data to an OSP must ensure that the provider complies with its requirements under the CDR outsourcing arrangement.50 - 7.39 For the purposes of this permitted disclosure, an OSP is a person to whom an accredited data recipient discloses51 CDR data under a CDR outsourcing arrangement.52 - 7.40 If the disclosure is proposed to be made to an overseas OSP, Privacy Safeguard 8 will apply in addition to Privacy Safeguard 7 (see Chapter 8 (Privacy Safeguard 8)). - 7.41 For further information, see Chapter B (Key Concepts), 'Outsourced service providers'.
+For further guidance regarding an accredited data recipient's obligations in relation to OSPs, see Chapter 6 (Privacy Safeguard 6).